NUDelta/ce-platform/README.md

 4. Run `meteor npm install` to install local dependencies.
 5. Start the server using `meteor`.

-### Hacky way in case Meteor installation doesnt work (for Windows):

-(These steps assume you have Windows Subsystem for Linux installed.)
+### Windows Subsystem for Linux Specific Setup

-Enter the following commands to install Mongo:
+Follow steps 1 & 2 from above and then enter the following commands to install Mongo:

 ```
 $ sudo apt-get install mongodb-server